jpdjere/data-structures-algorithms/Section 6 - Data Structures: Arrays/Section 6 - Interview Questions.md

       # If we have a wall to our left (i.e. our maxLeft
       # is greater than our current value) calculate water
       if maxLeft > heights[a]:
+        # WE DON'T NEED TO CALCULATE min(maxLeft, maxRight), because we already know that heights[b] is higher than heights[a]
+        # so it forms a wall to the right.
+Our smaller wall is therefor maxLeft.
+Also, notice that we still haven't updated maxRight
+        # so it can still be 0, for example, while our max wall to our right isn't actually 0 (on our first iteration)
         accumulatedWater += (maxLeft - heights[a])
       else:
         # Otherwise, update our current maxLeft